-The Fellow shall thereupon write his or her name in the Fellows' Admission Book and the President shall hand to him or her a copy of the College Statutes.
+The Fellow shall thereupon write their name in the Fellows' Admission Book and the President shall hand to them a copy of the College Statutes.

 2. Scholars of the College shall in the Hilary Term at or following their election sign the Scholars Register and be presented with a copy of the Founder's Letter.